 Innovation is happening right across the system and we want to work with innovators to see how new technologies can enhance the power system of the future.
 We are involved in a range of exciting projects that are at the interface between the user and the system.

 Power Off and Save is a pilot programme that rewards customers who agree to reduce their energy usage when electricity demand is high.
-EirGrid have developed the Power Off and Save programme in partnership with Electric Ireland, who were awarded the contract to provide the service to EirGrid based on the open tender competition in late 2015.
-For more information, please click here.
+EirGrid developed the Power Off and Save programme in partnership with Electric Ireland, who were awarded the contract to provide the service to EirGrid based on the open tender competition in late 2015.
+For more information on Power Off and Save, please click here.